EladRK/EfoZol/README.md

  - Run `node bootstrap.js` (fills up data in Mongo)
  - Run `npm start` - starts the server

+The code is now running the server at `http://localhost:3000` Frontend stuff is at `./public`

 The project runs AngularJS on the MEAN stack.